gs1-germany-innolab/block4log-concept-development/epcisMessageSpecification.md

 * For more information, see EPCIS v.
 1.2, section 7.4.1.2.

 #### EPCIS Event Hash ID
-* For populating the correctiveEventID/eventID field, if needed, we apply the EPCIS Event Hash ID as introduced in CBV 2.0
+* For populating the correctiveEventID/eventID field, we apply the EPCIS Event Hash ID as introduced in CBV 2.0
 * Amongst others, the advantage for B4L consists that the latter can (in conjunction with DiGSig) also be used for notarisation for EPCIS events.
 * Taking the example of the message example as part of this repository, the canonical 'pre-hash-string' looks as follows (both for the json as well as xml variant):
 `eventType=ObjectEventeventTime=2020-07-07T14:15:00.000+02:00eventTimeZoneOffset=+02:00quantityListquantityElementepcClass=urn:epc:idpat:grai:4000001.11111.*quantity=60action=OBSERVEbizStep=urn:epcglobal:cbv:bizstep:arrivingreadPointid=urn:epc:id:sgln:4012345.00000.0bizTransactionListbizTransaction=urn:epc:id:gdti:4012345.00011.987sourceListsource=urn:epc:id:pgln:0614141.00000source=urn:epc:id:pgln:4023333.00000destinationListdestination=urn:epc:id:pgln:4012345.00000{https://epcis.b4l.com}qualityLevel=B{https://epcis.b4l.com}tradability=true`